jmandel/smart-imaging/README.md

 If you want to check out SMART Imaging Demo Stack, you can see it live at:

-* https://imaging-app.argo.run .
-Demo SMART App that connects to a SMART on FHIR Clinical + Imaging endpoints.
+* https://imaging-app.argo.run is a Demo SMART Imaging App that can connect to any SMART on FHIR Clinical + Imaging endpoints.

-* https://imaging.argo.run/img/smart-sandbox/fhir/ImagingStudy.
-FHIR Imaging endpoint.
-This configuration is backed a small set of imaging data and protected by SMART's sandbox authoirzation server, so clients will use https://launch.smarthealthit.org to get an access token before making imaging requests.
-Note that `smart-sandbox` can be replaced with another configuration key or with a dynamic config value to leverage a different SMART authorization server or image source.
+* https://imaging.argo.run/smart-sandbox/fhir/ImagingStudy is a SMART on FHIR FHIR Imaging endpoint.
+This `/smart-sandbox` configuration is backed by [`./server/config/smart-sandbox.json`](./server/config/smart-sandbox.json), which means that it will introspect access tokens against SMART's sandbox authorization server, so clients must use https://launch.smarthealthit.org to get an access token before making imaging requests.
+Note that `smart-sandbox` can be replaced with other configuration keys to change server behavior.
+See <a href="config">config section</a> below.

 # Understanding the SMRAT Imaging Demo Stack